How to use AI agents for literature reviews.

 This tutorial will demonstrate how to integrate the AI tool scienceOS into your literature review workflow.

-Starting from scratch with “Deep research”
+Starting from scratch with “deep research”

-The “Deep research” mode in scienceOS helps generate a first draft of a literature review based on your chosen topic and criteria.
+The “deep research” mode in scienceOS helps generate a first draft of a literature review based on your chosen topic and criteria.
 This feature is beneficial for building an initial structure and guiding the writing process.

 Here is how to use it:

-- Start: Start a new chat.
+1. Start: Start a new chat.

-- Describe your topic: Describe your topic and specific criteria (e.g., methodology, time frame, author).
+2. Describe your topic: Describe your topic and specific criteria (e.g., methodology, time frame, author).

-- Use “Deep research”: Use the “Deep research” mode; the AI research agent will browse hundreds of relevant sources and generate a detailed report.
+3. Use “deep research”: Use the “deep research” mode; the AI research agent will browse hundreds of relevant sources and generate a detailed report.

 The AI-generated review will be several pages long and include key structural elements – introduction, body, and conclusion – organized around the most relevant findings.
 You may also copy the generated text for offline use, add the cited papers to your personal library, or continue chatting to dig deeper into individual sections.

-AI literature review writing with your library
+AI literature review based on your literature

-- Upload papers
+1. Upload papers

-Upload PDFs, connect and import your Zotero web library, or add an export of your reference manager to your scienceOS library.
+Click the pink plus button in the top right corner of your scienceOS library to upload PDFs, connect and import your Zotero web library, or add an export of your reference manager to your scienceOS library.

-- Describe your topic
+6. Describe your topic

 Describe your topic and specific criteria (e.g., methodology, time frame, author) in the message bar.

-- Use “Deep research”
+7. Use “deep research”

 Drafting a literature review based on your reference manager is ideal for quickly generating comprehensive mini-reviews or solid first drafts for sections like the introduction of a grant application.

-Writing literature reviews with AI based on your library.
-A short video showing how to use the “Library chat” project to generate deep research reports based on thousands of PDFs and critically review the generated literature review by accessing 230 million abstracts.
+Writing literature reviews with AI based on your projects.
+A brief video showing how to upload PDFs to your library, organize them in collections, create a new project that contains the collection, draft a literature review based on the sources added to the project, and critically review the generated text by accessing 230 million papers.

 Additionally, you can use the AI Action “Critical review” to evaluate what might be missing in your literature review by analysing gaps and recommending additional perspectives based on papers outside your library.
-For this, you need to check “230 million research papers” in the project sources of the “Library chat” project.

 An AI literature review generator